 Drawing on the Old Hollywood vibe of the park, the decorations (aside from Toy Story Land) and seasonal music all have that fun 1950s feeling.

 To catch all the details, you’ll want to be sure to spend some time exploring the park both during the daytime as well as at night.

 The crown jewel for the park is the stunning tree at Echo Lake.

 This fabulous tree has been joined in the past by Santa Gertie as the beloved resident giant dinosaur of Echo Lake got her own decorations, as well as a collection of large brightly-colored ornaments floating in the water.

 Even some of the more permanent holiday touches in the park take on a extra-festive feeling during the holidays, like this area around the It’s a Wonderful Shop on Grand Avenue:

 And don’t forget to say “hi” to this Santa over by the fire station:

-Not only does Woody get a red and white striped scarf, you'll also notice the audio has been updated for the holidays as well.
+Even Toy Story Land got in on the fun.
+Not only did Woody get a red and white striped scarf, the audio was updated for the holidays as well.

-Even Rex joins in with some festive “cardboard” reindeer ears:
+And in the past Rex joined in with some festive “cardboard” reindeer ears: